kaansoral/adventureland/README.md

  * .party / .name / .rip / .afk / .code / .target / .id / .moving + more

 ### Game Info
-A lot of useful information is stored inside of *parent.G* to display those information's use
+A very useful information is stored inside of *parent.G* to display it

 ```javascript
     show_json(parent.G);
 ```